Published May 25, 2026 · Updated June 11, 2026

 Eating Out and Eating Mindfully

 Build a low-sodium aromatic base: Start most stir-fries with garlic, ginger, scallion, and a small amount of chili.
-That trio carries enormous flavour and lets you cut soy sauce roughly in half without anyone noticing.
+That trio carries enormous flavor and lets you cut soy sauce roughly in half without anyone noticing.

-Meal Prep and Serving Suggestions
+Storage and Serving Suggestions

 Batch-Cook the Base: Cook a pot of brown rice and a sheet pan of roasted nonstarchy vegetables on Sunday.
 Each weekday lunch becomes a 10-minute reheat with a quick stir-fried protein on top.